Glossary — Agentic AI

 How do you handle failures in orchestrated workflows?

-Common strategies include retry with backoff, fallback to alternative agents, compensating transactions (undo previous steps), and circuit breakers that halt the workflow when error rates spike.
+Common strategies include retry with backoff, fallback to alternative agents, compensating actions (undo previous steps), and circuit breakers that halt the workflow when error rates spike.
+Intercept can enforce rate limits that prevent runaway retry loops.

 Do I need an orchestration framework?